Work-Life Balance Habits to Improve Your Daily Life

 While working from home, our HNM team embraced new and creative self-care activities such as outdoor workouts, in-home yoga (with and without cats), Zoom cooking classes, sunset walks, listening to podcasts, running, hiking and gardening.

 One difference between pre-quarantine and post-quarantine self-care is the motivation that drives it.
-For example, previously some may have exercised to keep the weight off or to abide by doctor’s orders.
+For example, previously, some may have exercised to keep the weight off or to abide by their doctor’s orders.
 Now, a growing number of people are exercising because it makes them feel good, calms their anxious mind, gives them energy from being cooped up, and allows them to embrace their freedom to move.

-Continued [Online] Education
+4. Continued Education

 Opportunities to grow are literally at our fingertips.
 With a tap of the mouse, we are able to enroll in virtual training sessions for professional development.